mir-group/phoebe/doc/sphinx/source/inputFiles.rst

 * **Description:** Determines the number of occupied Kohn-Sham states at the ground state.
 The default value might be read from the :ref:`electronH0Name` (when this is the Quantum-ESPRESSO xml file) or the file with the el-ph interaction (so, the user may not need to specify it for transport calculations).
 This value controls where the Fermi level is set.
 The user alternatively can specify the :ref:`fermiLevel` (and :ref:`numOccupiedStates` will be computed from the Fermi level).

+Be aware that this is essentially the number of filled bands -- so if the number of electrons in the DFT calculation is say, 27, and the calculation is not spin polarized, then the numOccupiedStates should be set as 13.5.
+In general, it's good to ensure that the value of :math:`E_F` found in the DFT calculation matches the one calculated by Phoebe.

 * **Format:** *double*

 * **Required:** no